tee-24/Kaylas-Kitchen/README.md

 * CSS3 - Provides the styling for the website
 * Balsamiq - Used to create wireframes for the website
 * Git - For version control
-* Gitpod - Used to develop the website? (started with CA)
-* Visual Studio Code IDE - Used to develop the website
+* Gitpod - Used to develop the website
 * Gitbash - Terminal used to push changes to the GitHub repository
 * GitHub - Used to host and deploy the website
 * Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling